-When using the first version of the Chameleon hardware there's one more complication to take care of: When closing the programming window, Quartus will offer to save changes to the device chain, so you don't have to repeat this procedure each time you program the device.
+There's one more complication to take care of: When closing the programming window, Quartus will offer to save changes to the device chain, so you don't have to repeat this procedure each time you program the device.
 Unfortunately, saving will fail while the extra device is classed as "Unknown".
 This can be fixed just by giving the extra device a name.

-In the top list, right-click on "Unknown 59604093" and select "Change Device".
+In the top list, right-click on "Unknown\59604093" and select "Change Device".